Heating film: Operating voltage

 Heating films for domestic heating are available to be powered directly from the mains electricity supply in different countries, e.g. 120 volts AC, 220 volts AC, etc. or low voltage, e.g. 24 volts.

 Mains voltage

 In general, due to safety issues, heating films supplied directly from the mains are only installed underfloor or in ceilings.
 Due to potentially hazardous voltages from mains electricity, protection from electric shock is usually required, either due to damage (e.g. nails) or water ingress.
 Most commonly, additional insulation layers are added over the heating film and sealed with waterproof tapes, although this does not provide protection from shock due to damage like nails.
-Metalised bags or sheets, connected to earth can also used, relying on earth leakage (RCD) protection devices on the mains supply to provide protection from shock due to damage.
+Metalised bags or sheets, connected to earth can also be used, relying on earth leakage (RCD) protection devices on the mains supply to provide protection from shock due to damage.

 Due to the additional protection layers, the heating efficiency of mains films can be reduced, however the lack of power supply makes these types of heating film attractive.